smj75/NAIPburp/README.md

 File "SlyneErris.txt".

 1.2.
-Measurements of sill emplacement depth, Z in km.
+Measurements of sill emplacement depth, Z in km.\
+File "emplacement_depth.gmt" contains the data, the approximation used in stochastic modelling and the plotting script for Jea19, Fig. 4b.

 1.3.
-Measurements of maximum thickness, S in m, as a function of measured maximum sill radius, R in km.
+Measurements of maximum thickness, S in m, as a function of measured maximum sill radius, R in km.\
+File "thickness_diameter.gmt" contains the data, the approximation used in stochastic modelling and the plotting script for Jea19, Fig. 4c.

 1.4.
-Measurements of sill thickness, s in m, as a function of distance from sill centre, r in km.
+Measurements of sill thickness, s in m, as a function of distance from sill centre, r in km.\

-1.4.
-Host rock TOC measurements, w_CH4, in %.
+File "thickness_profile.gmt" contains the data, the approximations used in stochastic modelling and the plotting script for Jea19, Fig. 4d.

 1.5.
+Host rock TOC measurements, w_CH4, in %.\
+File "host_toc.gmt" contains the data, the approximation used in stochastic modelling and the plotting script for Jea19, Fig. 4e.

-Parameterisation of (M_therm, tau_decay, p) as functions of (s, Z) used to simulate emissions from individual sills.
+1.6.
+Parameterisation of (M_therm, tau_decay, p) as functions of (s, Z) used to simulate emissions from individual sills.\
+File "aureole_parameterisation.txt".

 2. RESULTS of greenhouse gas emissions modelling using the NAIP sill measurements and constant values of tau_repeat, the time between intrusion of successive sills.